 When Tezzer moved on in 1984, Les Dawson was the surprise choice of successor.
 But despite some initial reservations, Dawson quickly made the show his own; in fact he wanted to take things a stage further and give away genuinely useless prizes, such as a chair with three legs or a fridge where the door falls off.
 Despite remaining popular with his viewer in Cheltenham, Dawson's Blankety Blank was retired at the start of the nineties.

 Meanwhile, back at Wogan Towers, Terry was busy with his thrice-weekly chat show, which ran from 1985 to 1992.
 After this was axed to make way for that mega-hit Eldorado, he returned to his wireless roots and the Radio 2 breakfast show.
-But you couldn't keep him away from the camera for long, and in 1998 came his finest televisual moment ever - Wogan's Web...
+But you couldn't keep him away from the camera for long, and in 1998 someone came up with the genius idea of putting his breakfast show on the telly at lunchtime - and calling it Wogan's Web...

 Wogan's Web was good.
 In fact, it was possibly the funniest programme ever on British television.
 There's been nothing else quite like it, before or since.

 There were various guests and topics along the way - mainly very trivial ones like garden gnomes - but the best bits were simply Terry (fresh back from hosting Eurovision that year) engaging in banter with his team, and reading amusing e-mails and faxes from viewers.
-In my opinion, this was by the far the best vehicle for Terry's talents, perfectly suiting his style of humour and presentation, much more so than his long running BBC1 chat show for example.
+Along with Blankety Blank, this was one of the best televisual vehicles for Terry's talents, perfectly suiting his style of humour and presentation, much more so than his long running BBC1 chat show for example.
 I couldn't stop laughing for a single second of it.